jacobxperez/rams/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a front-end composable design system build with [LESS](http://lesscss.org/).
+[Essentials](https://jacobxperez.github.io/essentials/) is a front-end composable design system.

 ### Project Status